 The same rule can be used for checking email, as well as for completing other tasks that you might engage in.
 Think about what is proving to be a time suck, and relegate that to specific times of the day.
 Block out a chunk of time related to that activity, and work the rest of the time.

-Sometimes, I just have turn things off.
+Sometimes, I just have to turn things off.
 I'll shut down Skype to avoid getting drawn into interesting conversations, or I'll close my email so that I'm not distracted by the latest in my inbox.
-Gmail's Priority Inbox has actually been a big help in this area, since the unimportant stuff just adds up, without me even realizing it, and I can do a quick check to see how important the “priority” is.
+Gmail's Priority Inbox has actually been a big help in this area since the unimportant stuff just adds up without me even realizing it, and I can do a quick check to see how important the “priority” is.

 3. Take Breaks

-Maybe you can schedule your social media time, or your Internet surfing time, for breaks.
+Maybe you can schedule your social media time or your Internet surfing time for breaks.
 Taking a break can be a great way to stay productive.
 I often take breaks when I reach a specific point in my morning workload.
-Know that I won't take a break until certain things are done has been quite helpful in encouraging me to kick into high gear.
+Knowing that I won't take a break until certain things are done has been quite helpful in encouraging me to kick into high gear.